-Weyerhaeuser also maintains a certification with the U.S. Customs Trade Partnership Against Terrorism (CTPAT) Security Program, which is applicable to all seven of WYL's manufacturing locations in Canada.
+In 2024, Weyerhaeuser maintained a certification with the U.S. Customs Trade Partnership Against Terrorism (CTPAT) Security Program, which was applicable to all seven of WYL's manufacturing locations in Canada.
 This program requires Weyerhaeuser to maintain a social compliance program that covers forced labour prevention.
 Weyerhaeuser received revalidation of its CTPAT Security Program certification in 2023 after site audits of its headquarters in Seattle, Washington, and one of WYL's engineered wood product mills located in Kenora, Ontario.